animatedb/oovaide/web/readme.txt

 	Using Oovcde to build requires MinGW or MinGW-builds because they supply the nm and ld tools.

-	Required for analysis with standard include files:
+	Required for analysis with standard MinGW include files:
 	MinGW:
-		For Oovcde Analysis - Needed by clang for standard include files, CLang has hard coded paths, typical path is \MinGW, to debug, use -v to see locations:
+		For Oovcde Analysis: CLang has hard coded paths, typical path is \MinGW, use -v to see paths

 		From: http://sourceforge.net/projects/mingw/files/
 		File: "mingw-get-setup.exe"